 4.5.
 Business rates are an important economic contributor to an area.
-It is estimated that the solar project element of the Proposed Development could generate in excess of £200,000 per annum in business rates.
+It is estimated that the solar project element of the Proposed Development could generate approximately £157,000 per annum in business rates.
+Over the intended 40-year lifespan of the Proposed Development, business rates generated could total around £3.5million (present value).